 A significant amount of multi-family rental unit development has been approved, is under development, or has been built in Berlin within the past two decades.
 There are 560 existing apartments that count as affordable.
-Approximately 530 units of multi-family rental residential units have been approved in Berlin since 2014.
-Most of these apartments were approved in the last three years.
+In addition, approximately 530 units of multi-family rental residential units have been approved in Berlin since 2014, most in the last three years.
 Only 36 of the 530 approved units, including 4 affordable units, have been completed to date.
-Therefore, there are many apartment development projects in the pipeline that have not yet been completed.
+There are 494 apartments, including 178 affordable units that are in the pipeline that have not yet been completed.